asia-pacific-energy-research-centre/aperc-osemosys/README.md

 ### Step 11.
 Run the Power/Refining/Supply models.

-Follow Steps 7 through 9, but comment out the "Demand sectors" and uncomment "Transformation and supply sectors".
+In the model_config.yml file, comment out the Demand sector files and uncomment the data files for power, refining, and supply.

+Run the commands in Steps 7, 8, and 9 to produce the full set of results.

 # 2. Example
 ## Run demand sector models